 Under Texas Education Code § 61.833 (d), Angelina College may use student data from the National Student Clearinghouse to determine if a former AC student, who earned at least 30 credits at AC, has earned the credits required to receive an associate degree from a Texas four-year institution.
 If AC determines that a student has earned the required credit, AC may award the appropriate associate degree.
-If students or former students have questions about Reverse Transfer, they should contact the Office of Academic Success at 936-633-5212.
+If students or former students have questions about Reverse Transfer, they should contact the Office of the Registrar at (936) 671-7479.